Tellusant/docs/articles-posts/country-company-size.md

 Our ***Paragonal*** database quantifies productivity of countries, companies, and their business units.
 As a by-product of this, it measures value-added of both countries and companies.
 This allows for a direct comparison of size.

-Companies are sometimes compared to countries based on revenue vesus GDP.
+Companies are sometimes compared to countries based on revenue versus GDP.
 But revenue is a different measure of GDP.
 It is like comparing current (ampere) with weight (kilogram), they have nothing to do with each other.

 The graph below shows our ranking.
 With the common matric of value-added, Amazon is the largest U.S. company and ranks no. 61 if it were a country in 2025.
 Slightly below Ethiopia and Venezuela, and slightly above Finland and DR Congo.